-Currently, Oakland University employs 4,669 full- and part-time faculty and staff, as well as 4,784 students and graduate assistants.
-In addition, there are over 100 employees of contract service providers for food service, bookstore and custodial services.
+Currently, Oakland University employs 2,495 full- and part-time faculty and staff, as well as 1,979 students and graduate assistants.
+In addition, there are more than 100 employees of contract service providers for food service, bookstore and custodial services.